-LandandFarm.com – This site allows you to search by state, so it might be a good resource for finding land for sale in Washington DC and North Carolina.
+LandandFarm.com – This site allows you to search by state, so it might be a good resource for finding land for sale in Charlotte.
 Just be sure to enter the maximum price when you do a search.

 Another effective tactic for buying land you’re interested in is to contact the landowners directly.
 Even if the land isn’t currently listed for sale, making an offer just may make a purchase opportunity materialize.This tactic does, however, often take a good measure of patience and more than a little persuasion.
 Still, it can be a good way to pick up large parcels of land at a good price.

 While many people are hesitant to do business with the government, the upside is that the land won’t have any liens against it, and there won’t be any hidden issues you find out about only later.
 You might check out GovSales.gov to investigate the following two options.